htruon5/AWS_Comprehend/README.md

 ## Data Architecture

+## Implications
+For regular Amazon Comprehend users: If you want to have results with better accuracy, you can try to clean the data, making sure the titles are capitalized and correctly spelled.
+Also, you need to be catious on the titles that are linguistically complex and not that famous.
+They are more likely to be neglected by Amazon Comprehend.

+For developers using or developers of Amazon Comprehend: The model's robustness and accuracy can be further improved.
+If Amazon Comprehend is trained on more noisy and colloquial data, it can have better ability to detect lowercased and misspelled titles.
+If Amazon Comprehend is trained on newer dataset that contains labels for creative works specifically, it will have better ability to extract creative titles with unconventional lingustics constitute.
+The developers can also find method in the open-world setting domain to help the model recognize unpopular/unseen/new works.

+## Reproducibility
+Look at our architecture first to have a intuitive and comprehensive understanding of the project.
+Our data extraction part is relatively complicated because the inital data format is complicated (designed for NER task in NLP).
+The goal is actually quite simple, we want sentences to be stored in list of tuple like this: [("sentence", has_title, "title), ("sentence", has_title, "title)].
+You can create list of tuples from your own dataset in your way.
+For creating new categories and analysis, you can just use our code if you data format is [("sentence", has_title, "title), ("sentence", has_title, "title)].
+Remember to get your own google API Key.
+Note that Google Search API is not completely free, and you will be billed according to the API's pricing structure!
+You can also investigate your own hypothesis following our architecture.
+Possible topics include New Works vs. Old Works and English Works vs. Non-English Works.
+If you find any bugs in our project or find interesting results in your investigation, feel free to contact us.
 ## Resources and Acknowledgements
 Malmasi, Shervin, et al. 2022.
 Semeval-2022 Task 11: Multilingual Complex Named Entity Recognition (Multiconer).
 Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022).